Dispatcher: Emergency dispatchers

-Emergency dispatchers may also use preapproved protocols to talk a caller or bystander through lifesaving medical procedures such as cardiopulmonary resuscitation, childbirth, and first aid.
-They may also require special certification.
+Emergency dispatchers may use preapproved protocols to talk a caller or bystander through lifesaving medical procedures such as cardiopulmonary resuscitation, childbirth, and first aid.
+They may require certification.

 In the United States, about 10% of all dispatchers employed in 2004 were public safety dispatchers.

 Transportation and service dispatchers

 A number of other organizations use dispatchers to respond to service calls, coordinate transportation schedules, and to organize the delivery of materials: